justint/papaya/README.md

     ...
     ```

-3. Add `_index.zh.md` to every section, e.g., add `content/blog/_index.zh.md` and `content/projects/_index.zh.md`. `content/about` is not a zola section, it is just a page, doesn't contain any other page, so it didn't contain a `_index.md`, instead it contains a `index.md` (see [zola doc](https://www.getzola.org/documentation/content/page/)), so if you want to translate this page, you should add a `index.zh.md`, but this is not necessary.
+3. Add a `_index.zh.md` file into every section.

+   For example: add `content/blog/_index.zh.md` and `content/projects/_index.zh.md`.

+4. Provide a `{page-name}.zh.md` (or `index.zh.md` into the page's directory, if it has one) for every page you'd like to translate.

+   For example: add `content/blog/what-is-zola.zh.md` and `content/blog/blog-with-image/index.zh.md`.

-4. Add file `content/categories.zh.json`, for example:
+6. Add a `content/categories.zh.json` file.
+For example:

     ```json
     {